allaryin/NetherPlus/README.md

 ###Compiling

 You need to have Apache Ant installed(http://ant.apache.org/) and you must have already decompiled Minecraft using MCP and the Forge source installer (http://jenkins.minecraftforge.net:7070/job/forge/).
 You must install this entire repo into your \MCP_Folder\src directory.
-Once that is doneyou can simply run build.bat if you are on Windows or run:
+Once that is done you can simply run build.bat if you are on Windows or run:

     ant clean package